shuxk/shuxk.github.io/_pages/fun.md

   </div>
 </details>

-I solve problems on <a href="https://projecteuler.net/">Project Euler</a>, which require a mix of mathematics and algorithmic thinking.
+I solve problems on <a href="https://projecteuler.net/">Project Euler</a>.
+My favorite problems are those where the underlying mathematical structure leads naturally to an efficient algorithm.

 I play Minesweeper casually.
 My Expert PB is 84 seconds on a board with 3BV=175.